 Modern software programs can cite or arrange bibliographic data via automated processes, removing the need to do so by direct input.
 A software program that generates or organizes bibliographic data according to preferred citation style is called a citation reference manager.

 Citation Style is determined by the type or subject of a paper, journal or publication preference, workplace or institutional standards, etc. For example: in the biomedical sciences, the APA and Vancouver styles are preferred.
 In the Humanities, the MLA style is preferred.

-Citation Styles focus on in-text citations as well as reference and bibliography lists.
+Citation Styles focus on in-text citations and reference and bibliography lists.
 They may also focus on manuscript formatting and structuring, over all.
-This will include guidelines such as presenting evidence, statistics, charts.etc.
+This will include guidelines such as presenting evidence, statistics, charts, etc.

 APA is an acronym for the American Psychological Association.

 APA Style originated in 1929.
 Its rules and guidelines--designed for clarity of identifying information and ease of access to information--are cataloged in Publication Manual of the American Psychological Association, a frequently updated guidebook used by students, professionals and editors alike.

 Preferred by the Humanities, there are two types of references used in The Chicago Style Guide: Notes and Bibliography AND Author-Date.